UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 - UTSA is 7-1-0 against the spread this year.

-- The Roadrunners have been favored by 10.5 points or more four times this season and are 3-1 ATS in those matchups.
+- So far this season, the Roadrunners have been installed as favorites by an 11-point margin or more four times and are 3-1 ATS in those contests.

-- UTSA's games this year have gone over the point total three times in eight opportunities (37.5%).
+- UTSA has hit the over in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- When UTSA scores more than 20.4 points, it is 7-1 against the spread and 8-0 overall.
+- UTSA is 7-1 against the spread and 8-0 overall this season when the team notches more than 20.4 points.

-- When UTSA piles up more than 295.6 yards, the team is 7-1 against the spread and 8-0 overall.
+- UTSA is 7-1 against the spread and 8-0 overall when the team churns out over 295.6 yards.

-- This year, the Roadrunners have seven turnovers, six fewer than the Miners have takeaways (13).
+- The Roadrunners have seven giveaways this season, while the Miners have 13 takeaways .

 - Find the latest spread and moneyline odds for UTSA at SISportsbook.